-Contact the Wisconsin DNR SWIMS Team at DNRSWIMS@Wisconsin.gov if you need any assistance.
+If you need any assistance, please contact the Wisconsin DNR SWIMS Team directly at DNRSWIMS@Wisconsin.gov.

 In the SWIMS database, your monitoring location is represented by a Station ID.
 This six to eight digit number is tied to a specific GPS location.
 Before entering data in the SWIMS database, volunteers need to determine whether or not their monitoring location has a Station ID, or if a station request needs to be sent to a WAV local or statewide coordinator.
 This can be done using both the SWIMS database and the Surface Water Data Viewer

 WAV Baseline Monitoring volunteers enter their stream monitoring data each month into SWIMS.
 Some volunteers participating in Special Projects monitoring will not need to do this.

 The SWIMS database is linked to other DNR webpages.
 Monitoring data can be viewed from several different locations.
 There are also additional tools you can use to understand Wisconsin water quality.
 It is also possible to use the SWIMS database to generate printable reports and graphs for each monitoring site.